RagnarJensen/PiLEDlights/README.md

 # PiLEDlights
-Make LEDs blink on network or harddisk activity
+Make LEDs blink on network or harddisk activity.

+netledPi and hddledPi make use of Gordon Henderson's wiringPi library - wiringpi.com